vortex-logger/vortex-logger/docs/ecosystem.md

-# Bingo Ecosystem
+# Zenlog Ecosystem

-This is a list of ecosystem modules that integrate with `bingo`.
+This is a list of ecosystem modules that integrate with `zenlog`.

-Modules listed under [Core](#core) are maintained by the Bingo team.
+Modules listed under [Core](#core) are maintained by the Zenlog team.
 Modules listed under [Community](#community) are maintained by independent community members.